 Many of the images in this article are courtesy of RØDE.

 (Re-)Subscribe for upcoming articles, reviews, radio shows, books and seminars/webinars

-Zoom sent the ZDM-1 to Allan Tépper for review.
-No manufacturer is specifically paying Allan Tépper or TecnoTur LLC to write this article.
+No manufacturer is specifically paying Allan Tépper or TecnoTur LLC to write this article or the mentioned books.
 Some of the other manufacturers listed above have contracted Tépper and/or TecnoTur LLC to carry out consulting and/or translations/localizations/transcreations.
-Many of the manufacturers listed above have sent Allan Tépper review units.
+Many of the manufacturers listed above have sent Allan Tépper review units, including RØDE.
 So far, none of the manufacturers listed above is/are sponsors of the TecnoTur , BeyondPodcastingCapicúaFM or TuSaludSecreta programs, although they are welcome to do so, and some are, may be (or may have been) sponsors of ProVideo Coalition magazine.
 Some links to third parties listed in this article and/or on this web page may indirectly benefit TecnoTur LLC via affiliate programs.
 Allan Tépper’s opinions are his own.
 Allan Tépper is not liable for misuse or misunderstanding of information he shares.

 Copyright and use of this article